Palmarian Catholic Church: Church Triumphant: saints of the Palmarian Church

 Padre Pio was the first saint canonised by the Palmarian Catholic Church after 1978.
 He played an important role in the early apparitions of 1968 associated with Clemente.

-The Palmarian Catholic Church counts among the saints of the Catholic Church, those canonised before 1978 by the Roman Catholic Church, but in addition, have canonised thousands more saints since that time, beginning with Padre Pio in the Tenth Document of Pope Gregory XVII on 12 September 1978.
+The Palmarian Catholic Church counts among the saints of the Catholic Church those canonised before 1978 by the Catholic Church, but in addition, have canonised thousands more saints since that time, beginning with Padre Pio in the Tenth Document of Pope Gregory XVII on 12 September 1978.
 Most of this activity is due to Pope Gregory XVII, who stated in a 1987 document that he had canonised 2,164 saints, not including his canonisations of several "innumerable" classes of martyrs.
 The most complete recorded collection of names of Palmarian saints is covered in the Palmarian Lives of the Saints (2012).

 Of the 263 popes Gregory XVII recognised as his predecessors, he canonised all but 7 of those not previously raised to the altars.
 The Historical Review of all the Popes who have shepherded Holy Church founded by Our Lord Jesus Christ, based on Gregory XVII's visions and defined under anathema by Gregory XVIII to be truth revealed by God, asserts that Clement V, Clement VI, Alexander VI, Leo X, Paul IV, and Clement XIV are in hell, Boniface VII will be in purgatory until the end of time, and all the other popes are in heaven, of whom 110 were detained in purgatory.
 The popes said to be damned are titled "Reprobate" by analogy to "Saint," as in "Reprobate Clement XIV."
 The Historical Review also extends the epithet "the Great," conventionally used of three or four popes, to a total of 147 popes, with the Apostle Peter known as "the Very Great," and various other epithets such as "the Peacemaker" and "the Convert" assigned, often in combination with "the Great."
 Non-popes incidentally asserted to be in hell within the Historical Review include Philip IV of France, Martin Luther, Henry VIII, the Marquis of Pombal, Louis XV, Charles III of Spain, and Jean-Marie Villot.

 Historical Catholic rulers, particularly monarchs were canonised including: Charlemagne, Philip II of Spain, Pelagius of Asturias, Alfonso X of Castile, Isabel I of Spain, Mary, Queen of Scots, Élisabeth of France, Charles of Austria and Ferdinand the Holy Prince, but also a president of a republic: Gabriel García Moreno (from Ecuador).
 In addition to this, the Palmarian Church canonised Christopher Columbus, who, sponsored by the Catholic Monarchs is popularly known as a leading figure in the European Discovery of the Americas, led by the Spanish Empire (the entire Twenty-Eighth Document of Pope Gregory XVII is dedicated to this).